-- 42. Currently Sunday charging is applied only in Salisbury, and Bank / Public Holiday charging in Amesbury, Bradford on Avon, Melksham, Salisbury, Trowbridge, Warminster and Westbury.
+- 46. Currently, Sunday charging is applied only in Salisbury, and Bank / Public Holiday charging in Amesbury, Bradford on Avon, Melksham, Salisbury, Trowbridge, Warminster and Westbury.
 By comparison, charges are applied Monday to Sunday (including Bank / Public Holidays) in all or most council car parks in the following key competitor towns: Bath; Bournemouth; Newbury; Southampton; and Swindon.
 In addition, Bank / Public Holiday charges are applied in: Cirencester and Frome.
-In the interest of improved fairness (i.e. between different towns in Wiltshire and between those people who park on Sundays and those who park Monday to Saturday) and efficiency (i.e. charging for the use of the car park service and asset), and based on the consultation response, it is proposed that Sunday and Bank / Public Holiday charging is applied in all relevant Wiltshire Council car park facilities (see Appendix 5). - 43.
-If this proposal is approved by cabinet, then Policy PS3 of the LTP Car Parking Strategy would need to be amended as follows:
+In the interest of improved fairness (i.e. between different towns in Wiltshire and between those people who park on Sundays and those who park Monday to Saturday) and efficiency (i.e. charging for the use of the car park service and asset), and based on the consultation response, it is proposed that Sunday and Bank / Public Holiday charging is applied in all relevant Wiltshire Council car park facilities (see Appendix 5). - 47.
+If this option proposal is approved by Cabinet at its meeting on 30 January 2018, then Policy PS3 of the LTP Car Parking Strategy needs to be amended as follows: